fitzsimonsjl/documentation/Help Center/mobile-consent-implementation.md

 The mobile app consent is different from cookie consents on websites.
 Your users can consent to different purposes or statements.
 These are called consent items.

+The consent items could be:
+- That you are 18 or older
-The consent items could be; You are 18 or above, you agree to terms and conditions, you agree to receive newsletters and any other type of agreement you need with your app user.
+- You agree to terms and conditions
+- You agree to receive newsletters
+- Any other type of agreement you need with a user of your application.

 <details open markdown="block">
   <summary>